Archive record: AL-002

 Alabama Genealogy Research Guide

-Alabama genealogy research works best when cemetery pages, burial records, and county archive pages are used together instead of as separate searches.
-This state hub helps users move from a broad geographic starting point into the right county and then into the strongest cemetery page for that place.
+Alabama genealogy research works best when cemetery pages, burial records, and county archive pages are used together.
+This state hub helps you transition from broad geographic lookups into specific local archives where detail is strongest.

 Frequently asked